qzxtu/Desktop-Cleaner/README.md

 # Desktop-Cleaner
-Desktop file organizer that sorts files and folders into specific subfolders based on file type.
-Reads a config file and logs actions for troubleshooting
+This program is a desktop file organizer.
+It sorts files and folders on the user’s desktop into specific subfolders based on their file type or other criteria.
+The program reads a configuration file (config.json) to determine which file extensions belong to which categories (e.g., images, audio, videos, etc.).
+If the configuration file does not exist, the program creates a default one.
+The program also logs its actions to a log file (log.txt) for troubleshooting purposes.